Anoj-Wagle/SQL-Portfolio-Project/README.md

 # 5. The second KPI provides insights on total customers (14K).

+# Business Insights
+## 1. Providing insights into customer retention and highlighting the revenue impact every year.
+## 2. The business can analyze the number of active customers in the past six months and identify the types of customers who remain active.
+## 3. Categorize customers based on their spending patterns, classifying them into high, medium, and low revenue segments, which also reflects their level of activity.

 # 2. Australian Current and Projected Housing Needs 2022 by Local Government Area

 # Project Overview: